Keyspan Park

 before the game, and catch a foul ball.
 The perfect night out.

-The New York Times was critical of Keyspan Park's external appearance: "it resembles one of those newfangled, community-friendly sewage treatment plants."
+The New York Times was critical of Keyspan Park's external appearance: it resembles one of those newfangled, community-friendly sewage treatment plants.
 This did not deter fans, however, and sellouts have been routine from the beginning.
-To accommodate demand, bleachers were built along the right field wall in 2001, raising capacity from 6,500 to around 8,000.
+To accommodate demand, bleachers were built along the right field wall in 2001, raising seated capacity from 6,500 to around 8,000.
 On days when all the seats are sold out, $5 buys a standing room only ticket.
+While the official capacity of the park is listed as 7,500, crowds of over 9,000 have been recorded.

 The first game at Keyspan Park was on June 25, 2001.
 After Edgar Rodriguez tied the score with a two out, two run homer in the ninth, the Cyclones went on to win 3 to 2 over the Mahoning Valley Scrappers in the tenth inning.
 Former Dodger pitcher Ralph Branca and surviving members of the Dodger Sym-phony were present for the grand opening.